esmBot/esmBot/docs/setup.md

 ??? check "Recommended system requirements"
     - 64-bit CPU/operating system
     - Quad-core CPU or better
-    - 1GB or more of RAM
+    - 512MB or more of RAM
-    - Linux-based operating system or virtual machine ([Ubuntu 22.04 LTS](https://ubuntu.com/download/server) or [Fedora 36](https://getfedora.org/) are recommended)
+    - Linux-based operating system or virtual machine ([Ubuntu](https://ubuntu.com/download/server) or [Fedora](https://getfedora.org/) are recommended)

 !!! warning
-    If you want to run the bot on Windows, [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is recommended.
+    If you want to run the bot on Windows, [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) is recommended.
 This guide is somewhat Linux-centric, so for now you're mostly on your own if you decide not to use WSL.

 If you have any further questions regarding setup, feel free to ask in the #support channel on the [esmBot Support server](https://esmbot.net/support).